top of page

 What Do Maryland Independents Want?

-According to our 2018 survey:
+According to the 2018 Independent Voting survey:

 JOIN THE MOVEMENT!